fastlmm/bed-reader/README.md

 ![PyPI](https://img.shields.io/pypi/v/bed-reader)

 Read and write the PLINK BED format, simply and efficiently.

+*This is the Python README.
+For Rust, see [README-rust.md](README-rust.md).*

 Features: